Owner's Rep in Design & Real Estate Projects

 Below is an overview of the projects I have completed as an owner's rep. I respect my clients' privacy so some projects are not extensively documented with photography, others are.
 Am happy to answer any questions you may have!

 Grace Cottage (Long Island, Maine)

 After the successful renovation of Olivebridge Cottage, a real estate investor hired me to get his most recent purchase rental-ready.
 The project included getting the house physically ready (renovated, decorated and stocked with everything a beach house needs) and digitally ready (branded, listed and marketed).
 In two months, Grace Cottage was ready for business!
 Grace Cottage is located on Long Island, Maine, just a short ferry ride from Portland.
 Check out the before-and-after pictures!
 The project's logistics were... peculiar.
 Grace Cottage is located on an island, the owner lives near Portland, the contractor was from New Hampshire, and I am based in NYC.
-Given these geographic constraints, we launched the project digitally and I then moved in during August 2017 to wrap it all up.
+Given these geographic constraints, we launched the project digitally and I then moved in during August 2017 to wrap up Phase 1 and stopped by in May 2018 to finish Phase 2.
 Overview of my tasks:

 -- Managed contractor team

 -- Selected tile, wall colors, bathroom fixtures, and furnishings